 At “ICD – Italian Citizenship by Descent,” we will help you apply for Italian Citizenship by descent.
 With the assistance of our team of Italian Immigration Lawyers and Italian Citizenship Lawyers, our clients can assert their rights.

 With our specialized Italian Citizenship assistance services, you can learn how to get Italian Citizenship by descent.

 We can check – for free – your eligibility under the program.
 Share with us your Family Tree, starting from your Italian ancestors, with all the relevant information you already got (birth dates, marriage, and death, eventual naturalization date).

 Collect the relevant documents

-We will assist you in getting the relevant documents from the Italian side and checking each document, before being ready for filing your Italian Dual Citizenship application through descent.
+We will assist you in getting the relevant documents from the Italian side and checking each record before filing your Italian Dual Citizenship application through descent.

 File your Application

 Are you ready to apply for Italian Citizenship by Descent?
 Great!
-We will guide you on the process of application and we will file the application for you, when applicable.
+We will guide you on the application process, and we will use it for you when applicable.

 Our team of professionals and qualified Italian Citizenship Lawyers will assist you with the entire process.